protectai/protectai-aws-toolkit/README.md

-I'll create a comprehensive markdown file for the GitHub repository based on the information provided in the documents.
-Let me analyze the content and structure first.

 # ProtectAI AWS Toolkit

 A comprehensive toolkit for securing AI models on AWS Bedrock through integration with Protect AI's security solutions.